tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 as the current functions that have their values being interacted with, but are currently no longer executing.
 Here, the `_name` variable can still be manipulated even though the function is not currently executing.
 This can be seen as the state of the closure, changing whenever the value of `_name` should change.
-I want to specify that a function may still be running while another piece of logic manipulates its values, but it may be in a suspended state or going through iterations of logic.
+It is possible that a function may still be running while another piece of logic manipulates its values, but it may be in a suspended state or going through iterations of logic.

 ## Benefits of Both

 This was a pretty high level overview of some abstract concepts like object oriented programming, and functional programming.
-You are free to use whichever style suits your needs.
-Being able to expose you to the core structure of both seems like it will really pay off in the future.
-Becoming a master in either discipline is something to truly admire, but you do not have to be a master to use either of them.
-Having the understanding of how to approach problems with this somewhat subtle design decision will help you look at problems differently.
-Knowing how to approach something from multiple perspectives really helps with anticipating future needs, finding limitations, and really being able to justify the purpose and intent of the code you write or work on.
+We are free to use whichever style suits our current needs.
+Being exposed to the core structure of both will likely provide a good amount of advantages in the future.
+Becoming a master in either discipline is something to truly admire, but one does not have to be a master to use either of them.
+Having the understanding of how to approach problems with this somewhat subtle design decision helps us look at problems differently.
+Knowing how to approach something from multiple perspectives really helps with anticipating future needs, finding limitations, and really being able to justify the purpose and intent of the code we write or work on.

 This last point could be emphasized with a strategy from security, and that is the principle of least responsibility.
 According to this philosophy, you should not give anything in your system access